-The art of molding red-hot liquid glass to create a work of art requires speed, dexterous handiwork and a trained eye, and its hypnotising to watch.
+The art of moulding red-hot liquid glass to create a work of art requires speed, dexterous handiwork and a trained eye, and its hypnotising to watch.

-Menestràlia in Campanet founded in 1965, produces glasswork, lamps and decorative pieces.
-You can watch the masters at work in its exhibition shop.
-Menestràlia has also innovated over the past decade, producing purple, orange, turquoise and even black pieces.
+Founded in 1965, Menestràlia in Campanet produces glasswork, lamps and decorative pieces.
+Watch the masters at work in its exhibition shop.

-Lafiore located in Esporles allows you to blow your own piece of glass !
-You can even take it home once it cools down a few days later.
-Lafiore creates domestic pieces in bright colours using distinct oxides and also decorative pieces.
+Lafiore located in Esporles allows you to blow your own glass and it can be taken home once it cools down a few days later.
+Lafiore creates domestic pieces lively colours using oxides.

-Bernard Gordiola ( 1720-91 ) travelled to Venice, the glassmaking capital of the world, to learn the techniques of the master glassmakers which he then brought back to Mallorca.
+Bernard Gordiola ( 1720-91 ) travelled to Venice, the glassmaking capital of the world at the time, to learn the techniques of the master glassmakers which he then brought back to Mallorca.

-Visitors to the Gordiola workshop in Algaida can watch master glassmakers as they dip iron tubes into red hot molten glass and then blow down the tube to inflate and shape the glass.
-It is an art that is still handed down from master to apprentice and takes many years to perfect.
+Visitors to the workshop in Algaida can watch master glassmakers as they work the red hot molten glass and then blow the tube to inflate and shape the glass.
+An art handed down from master to apprentice and takes many years to perfect.

-After you have completed your shopping make sure you have time to stop for lunch or dinner at Restaurant Cal Dimoni just across from the workshop in Algaida.
-A real local treasure who speciality is Arroz Brut or ‘dirty rice .´ Delicious !
+Feeling hungry after all that shopping?
+The stop for lunch or dinner at Restaurant Cal Dimoni just across from the workshop in Algaida.
+A real local treasure, their speciality is Arroz Brut or ‘dirty rice’.
+Delicious !